 Boron may help increase testosterone levels in men.
 The supplement could also assist in reducing estradiol levels in the male body.
 There are other benefits that boron may also offer.
 Increasing boron through diet or supplements may yield these potential health benefits for men.

 Some of these benefits may include:

 - Boron helps with the metabolism of minerals and diet.
 It helps the gastrointestinal tract absorb these nutrients from food.
 This also helps to provide other improvements in the body.
 Certain nutrients help to promote a healthier sexual function.
 Some nutrients play a critical role in maintaining proper blood circulation throughout the body.
-Additionally, several other nutritional deficiencies have been found to cause hormone imbalances.
+Additionally, several other nutritional deficiencies can cause hormone imbalances.

-- Boron has also been shown to yield mental benefits.
+- Boron can also yield mental benefits.
 There may be an improvement in cognitive function among men who increase their intake of boron.
-It has also been found that boron may improve hand-eye coordination.
+Studies also show boron may improve hand-eye coordination.
 The mineral also plays a role in maintaining proper memory function.

 - Some studies show that boron is critical for the absorption and functions of vitamin D in the body.
 When taking boron with vitamin D, the vitamin may be more effective.
 Together, the two may also further contribute to a balance in testosterone levels.

 Boron is generally safe with an appropriate daily dose.
 It is, however, crucial not to take too much boron.
 Adults who take over 20 grams of the mineral in a single day may suffer fatal complications.
 A fatal dose is between five and six grams within a single day’s timespan in children.

 There are a few side effects that people who take boron reported.
 These side-effects generally occur in people who take supplements.
 They are more likely to happen with higher doses of boron.
 Thus, careful following dosage recommendations are important.

 Some of the side-effects include: